lumaa-dev/game-bot/README.md

 # Game Bot
 This **JavaScript** project was never finished.
 It was made the 23rd of June 2021

 This bot contains 1 out of the 2 games that were planned out.
-Connect 4 and Hangman both in French **THERE WON'T BE AN ENGLISH TRANSLATION FROM MY END.**
+Connect 4 and Hangman both in French.
+**THERE WON'T BE AN ENGLISH TRANSLATION FROM MY END.**

 ## License